UT-GlobalSeismology/anisotime/README.md

 Names in the parenthesis are to be used as a model name in CLI.

 Hereinafter, ```/path/to/Kibrary/bin``` is assumed to be in PATH.

+# CONTACT US

+Please send email to XXXX@XXXX using the subject line “ANISOtime Help” if you have any questions or comments.

+# Copyright

+Software and documents, Copyright © 2015-2020 Kensuke Konishi, Anselme Bourgeaud, Kenji Kawai and Robert J. Geller

 # USAGE
 ## GUI